+The Text: Every effort should be made to have the manuscript as perfect as possible in form and appearance.
+Pages containing handwritten corrections, typewritten strikeovers and unsightly erasures and the like will not be accepted.
 Good references for editorial details are the MLA Handbook for Writers of Research Papers, Theses, and Dissertations (Modern Language Association), Kate Turabian's A Manual for Writers of Term Papers, Theses and Dissertations (University of Chicago Press), and The Chicago Manual of Style (University of Chicago Press).
 The department should also be consulted regarding its policies or preferences in matters of format and style.

 If publication of the thesis is anticipated, the medium of publication likely to be used should be considered when preparing the manuscript.
 If it is known in advance that the thesis will be published by a particular publisher or journal, the editorial practices of that publisher or journal should be followed.
 The form of footnotes and bibliography, in particular, may vary with different publishers and journals.

 Type and Spacing Standard: Typefaces set to print at 10-, 11-, or 12-point font are acceptable.
 Typing or printing should be double-spaced, except for footnotes (single-space footnotes, with double spacing to separate one note from the next).

 Page Numbers: Be consistent.
 Either put all page numbers (both Roman and Arabic) at the top of the page, or put all page numbers (both Roman and Arabic) at the bottom of the page.
-Page numbers may be placed closer to the edge of the paper than the text itself.

-Most theses consist of preliminary pages which are numbered using Roman numerals, and the thesis proper which is numbered using Arabic numerals.
+Most theses consist of preliminary pages which are numbered using Roman numerals, and the thesis proper, which is numbered using Arabic numerals.